Back to Blog

 Don't be afraid to simplify.
 Your video might have nuanced, detailed explanations.
 The thread version should be punchier and more direct.
 You can always reply with "want the deep dive? here's the full video" for people who want more.

 Time your posts.
-Threads perform best when posted during peak hours for your audience.
-For most English-speaking audiences, that's 8-10am or 5-7pm EST. Use scheduling tools to hit the right window.
+Threads tend to perform best during peak hours for your audience.
+For many English-speaking audiences that's mid-morning or early evening.
+Use scheduling tools to hit the right window consistently.

 If you're starting from zero, don't expect viral threads immediately.
-But here are realistic benchmarks:
+But a few patterns hold up across creators:

-- Bookmark rates on threads are higher than any other format
+• Bookmark rates on threads tend to be higher than on any other format

-- About 40-60% of thread readers make it to the end (much higher than video completion rates)
+• A large share of thread readers make it to the end, often more than finish a video

 The compounding effect is real.
-Consistent weekly threads build a library of content that continues to get discovered through search and retweets.
+Consistent weekly threads build a library of content that continues to get discovered through search and reposts.

 Start With Your Best Video